PoorHttp/PoorWSGI/doc/documentation.rst

         - generator - GeneratorResponse

 content_type : str
-    The ``Content-Type`` header which is set, if this header is not set in headers. headers : Headers, tuple, dict, ...
+    The ``Content-Type`` header is set if this header is not already set in the headers. headers : Headers, tuple, dict, ...
-    If is Headers instance, that be set *(referer)*.
-Other types, are send to Headers constructor. status_code : int
+    If it is a Headers instance, it will be set *(e.g., referer)*.
+Other types are sent to the Headers constructor. status_code : int
     HTTP status code, HTTP_OK is 200.

-You can use headers instead of `content_type` argument.
+You can use the headers parameter instead of the `content_type` argument.

 .. code:: python